wfi/maeden/README.md

 1. for sending visual info from the server to agent-controllers, use something such as XML or other that is more readily parsed by all languages
 1. fix the foundBase and killGrid interaction that is happening in Grid.java
-1. create map to store action costs, indexed by action character as key and associating energy cost as value
 1. resolve conflict when two agents want to move into the same square
 1. track down problem with stochastic failure giving incorrect status; problem starts in `processAgentActions()`